Seneca-SRT111-Fall2026/SRT111-Lab0/Lab0.md

 Sign in using your Seneca credentials or SSO.

 Your Seneca GitHub account is different from a personal GitHub account that you may have created yourself.
 Be sure to sign in using your Seneca-managed GitHub account.
+If you are already signed into a personal GitHub account, sign out before signing in with your Seneca account.
 After signing in, click your profile picture in the top-right corner of GitHub.
 Your GitHub username should be displayed which will look like this:
 ```text
 john-smith_seneca